multiprocessio/multiprocess.io/site/blog/2022-07-25-database-integration-testing.md

 For example, here are the parts of the [install script for Github Actions](https://github.com/multiprocessio/datastation/blob/3362433dc5cce51760cbac8f800e3befce59a072/scripts/ci/prepare_linux_integration_test_setup_only.sh) that set up MySQL and PostgreSQL.
+(This is an old commit, it's no longer done like this.
+As you'll see further on.)

 ```bash
 # Set up MySQL